10 Expert Strategies for Auctioning Art at Fundraisers

 Here a few additional tips for sourcing art:

-Look up your local laws on tax deductions for donations of art.
-Harriete Berman provides some guidance for U.S. art auctions.
+- Look up your local laws on tax deductions for donations of art.
+See our receipt checklist for U.S. auctions for guidance on compliant receipts.

 How to Auction Art at a Charity Auction: 10 Strategies